perithompson/blog/content/blog/creating-multiarch-containers.md

 done
 ```

 And that's it!
-Now, no matter which OS or Windows version we run the image on, we will no longer have to worry about the dreaded `no matching manifest for windows/amd64 {version} in the manifest list entries.`
+Now, no matter which OS or Windows version we run the image on, we will no longer have to worry about the dreaded `no matching manifest for {platform} {version} in the manifest list entries.`